Sandreu/react-mf-modal/README.md

 This React Component aims to extract the markup from the modal logic.

-It can be used to handle modal dialog or side-nav, or whatever modal view element.
+It can be used to handle modal dialog or sidebar, or whatever modal view element.

 [Read the docs](http://sandreu.github.io/react-mf-modal/)